nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How can I search for contacts without case sensitivity?<br>
 **A**: Searches are case-insensitive, so you can enter names, nicknames, or other fields without worrying about uppercase or lowercase letters.

-**Q**: After executing the find command, why can't the display continue to show the filtered list if I add or edit or delete a contact immediately after?<br>
+**Q**: After executing the find command, why can't the display continue to show the filtered list if I add or edit a contact immediately after?<br>
 **A**: This functionality is not supported.
-Adding, editing, or deleting a contact will show the full list of contacts with the updated change made as the display (i.e., as if `list` command has been executed after `add`, `edit` or `delete`) .
+Adding or editing a contact will show the full list of contacts with the updated change made as the display (i.e., as if `list` command has been executed after `add` or `edit` command is executed).

 --------------------------------------------------------------------------------------------------------------------